BeastImran/chapter-embedding/README.md

 <br><br>
 # Steps to perform

-Git clone the repo to you machine and cd into the chapter-embedding directory and follow the bellow steps.
+Git clone the repo to your machine, cd into the chapter-embedding directory and follow the bellow steps.

 hope you already satisfy the requirements.